codefellows/seattle-201d25/class-05-images-color-text/lab/README.md

 ---
 ### HTML and JS setup

 You are being given starter code for today, in the index.html and app.js files inside of this directory.
-Create a new repo called ***lab-5*** and then copy/paste the adjacent code into the HTML and JS files that you'll also create and wire up.
+Create a new repo, external to this one, called ***lab-5*** and then copy/paste the adjacent code into the HTML and JS files that you'll also create and wire up.

 The success of your code will be determined by whether it passes tests that are in tests.js file.
 You do not need to do anything with tests.js, though you should definitely take a look at it to see how it works.